sashakid/ios-guide/Main/9_swift.md

 Поскольку Swift целиком наследует ARC от Objective-C, более подробно можно почитать здесь [Automatic Reference Counting](8_objectivec.md#automatic-reference-counting).

-The purpose of a strong reference is to keep an object alive.
+The purpose of a `strong` reference is to keep an object alive.
 Strong referencing might result in several non-trivial problems:

 - Retain cycles.
 Considering that Swift language is not cycle-collecting, a reference R to an object which holds a strong reference to the object R (possibly indirectly), results in a reference cycle.
 We must write lots of boilerplate code to explicitly break the cycle.
 - It is not always possible to make strong references valid immediately on object construction, e.g. with delegates.

-Weak references address the problem of back references.
+`weak` references address the problem of back references.
 An object can be destroyed if there are weak references pointing to it.
 A weak reference returns nil, when an object it points to is no longer alive.
 This is called `zeroing`.

-Unowned references are different flavor of weak, designed for tight validity invariants.
+`unowned` references are different flavor of weak, designed for tight validity invariants.
 Unowned references are `non-zeroing`.
 When trying to read a non-existent object by an unowned reference, a program will crash with assertion error.
 They are useful to track down and fix consistency bugs.

 > `unowned(safe)` is a non-owning reference that asserts on access that the object is still alive.
 It's sort of like a `weak` optional reference that's implicitly unwrapped with `x!` every time it's accessed. `unowned(unsafe)` is like `__unsafe_unretained` in ARC—it's a non-owning reference, but there's no runtime check that the object is still alive on access, so dangling references will reach into garbage memory.  `unowned` is always a synonym for `unowned(safe)` currently, but the intent is that it will be optimized to `unowned(unsafe)` in `-Ofast` builds when runtime checks are disabled.